-Contrary to what many people assume, a criminal record does not automatically go away over time.
-It remains public, showing that you were arrested and charged with a particular crime, and readily available unless it is expunged.
+Charges on criminal records do not disappear or automatically expunge itself.
+It is public knowldge, showing that you were arrested and charged with a particular crime, and readily available unless it is expunged.
 An expungement will permanently remove the criminal history from your record.

 Does It Matter If I Pled Guilty or No Contest?

 If you pled guilty or no contest, then the case is not able to be expunged.
 The only exception is if the case was for a misdemeanor class C and you completed deferred adjudication.

 After My Case is Dismissed, What is the Waiting Period before I Can Apply for Expungement?